SteveFortune/isometrica-app/docs/steve-fortune/assessment-dev-notes.md

 	- The rendering of the role entities might change completely independently of the products and services.
 	- Implementing a 'generic' modal dialog might tie us into a limiting design that we may have to revert later down the line anyway, if the 2 entity attributes diverge significantly.

+### Assumption: Deleting Lists

+- Not sure how the 'trash' button is meant to be implemented.
+- Assumed that its meant to just clear the list.